 1 vanilla bean, seeds scraped (or 1 teaspoon vanilla bean paste), optional

 2 tablespoons whiskey, brandy, or dark rum

-2. Place the chopped mandarins in a heavy-bottomed saucepan and cover with 3 cups of water.
+2. Transfer shredded mandarins to a heavy-bottomed saucepan.
+Add 1 cup homemade pectin plus another 2 cups water.
 Bring the mixture to a boil.
-Meanwhile, wrap the mulling spices in cheesecloth (or place in a muslin bag and tie the bag shut.
-(Or wrap spices in cheesecloth and secure with kitchen twine to make a small bundle.
-Drop the spice bundle into the fruit mixture.
-Reduce to a simmer and cook for 30 minutes or until the mandarin rind is soft when you put a fork through it.
+Meanwhile, place mulling spices or chai spices in a muslin bag and tie the bag shut.
+(Or wrap spices in cheesecloth and secure with kitchen twine to make a small bundle.)
+Drop the spice bundle into the boiling mandarins.
+Reduce heat and simmer for about 30 minutes, or until the biggest piece of mandarin rind is soft when you put a fork through it.

-3. Remove the bag of mulling spices and stir in the lemon juice and sugar.
-Cook over low heat, stirring constantly, until the sugar dissolves.
-Bring the mixture to a rolling boil and cook at a boil for 30 minutes or longer until the setting point is reached.
+3. Remove the bag of spices and stir in sugar, lemon juice, and vanilla bean seeds.
+Cook over medium heat, stirring constantly, until the sugar dissolves.
+Bring the mixture to a boil and cook at a boil for 30 to 45 minutes or longer until the setting point is reached.